Chester, the Cat

 After taking a shower and washing her hair, she sat on the couch, curled her legs up beneath her and reached for her novel on the end table.

 Thank God for the public library, the only free form of entertainment left, she thought as she escaped her never-ending financial problems by engrossing herself in a world of fiction.

 Such was Carrie Hutton's life, but all this was about to change.

 * * *

-The following afternoon, while Carrie was sitting at her desk typing a deposition for her employer, a criminal lawyer in Essex Green, she got a phone call from the Puritan Falls Hospital informing her that her grandmother had been taken to the emergency room.
+The following afternoon, while Carrie was sitting at her desk typing a deposition for her employer, a criminal defense lawyer in Essex Green, she received a telephone call from the Puritan Falls Hospital informing her that her grandmother had been taken to the emergency room.